ChrisNelsonPE/JIRA-Tools/README.md

 ### What is this repository for? ###

+Some tools for working with Jira data locally.
+These are easier to develop and see than Jira plugins, and can be used with Jira Cloud where you may not have the option of installing a custom plugin.

+#### TimeCard ####

-This is a simple, ugly single page app which reports the time you have logged in Jira today, sorted by start time.
+A simple, ugly single page app which reports the time you have logged in Jira today, sorted by start time.
 It reports ticket, start time, end time, duration, and work log comment.
 The ticket ID is a link to the ticket's work log so you can click through to edit if desired.

 There are fields for user ID (e.g., dev@example.com) and password (whatever you would use to authenticate to Jira).